jxnl/blog/docs/books.md

 - In Praise of Shadows by Jun'ichirō Tanizaki
 - Centering in Pottery, Poetry, and the Person by M.C.
 Richards
 - The Three-Body Problem Series by Liu Cixin
-- Vagaond by Takehiko Inoue
+- Vagabond by Takehiko Inoue

 ## Prince Era